 You might need assistance cleaning up the debris following the herringbone wood floor installation.
 You are likely to pay between $100 and $150 for this.
 You’ll spend less on this service if you hire a qualified team.

 Related Article: How Much Does It Cost to Install Wide Plank Floors?

 Cost of Labour for Installing Herringbone Floors

-The pricing for herringbone wood floor installation’s labour charges ranges from $4 to $8 per square foot.
+The herringbone wood floor installation’s labour charges ranges from $4 to $8 per square foot.
 However, you may pay $6 to $10 for more challenging installations.